-In Figure 7 an example of Decision Tree model is presented.
-Nodes of the Decision Tree are the aspect variables, i.e., presence or absence in the review tonality sentences (positive or negative) with mention about some aspect from aspect group.
-Edges of the tree are the values of aspect variables, i.e. 1 is presence, 0 is absence.
-Leaves present overall sentiment of review, i.e., each branch leads to either a positive review or a negative review that meets customer satisfaction or dissatisfaction.
-The Decision Tree model can be expressed both in the form of Boolean functions (see Eq.
-1) in a disjunctive normal form, and in natural language as a rules.
-Each rule is characterized by measures of reliability and support.
-The reliability shows what percentage of reviews containing conditions of some rule, has the same sentiment corresponding to this rule.
-The support shows percentage of reviews that contain conditions of some rule regarding the entire number of reviews.
+In Figure 8 an example of decision tree model is presented.
+Nodes of the decision tree are the sentiment aspects' variables, i.e., presence or absence in the review sentimental sentences (positive or negative) with mention about some aspect from aspect group.
+Edges of the tree are the values of aspect variables, i.e., 1 is presence, 0 is absence.
+Leaves present overall sentiment of review, i.e., each branch leads to either a positive review or a negative review that meets customer satisfaction or dissatisfaction in dependence, which product's aspects satisfy or dissatisfy the customer.

+The decision tree model can be expressed both in the form of Boolean functions (see Eq.
+(1)) in a disjunctive normal form, and in natural language as rules: